Cadet Resources

 D

-- Dress – The clothing type worn by cadets – civilian, summer, ceremonial, combat and full dress is the complete uniform.
+- Dress – Clothing type worn by cadets (civilian, summer, ceremonial, combat, full dress)

 - DCO – Deputy Commanding Officer